planors/planors/CONTRIBUTING.md

 ### `packages/db`

 This package contains the database management logic for the project.
 It's built using Prisma and it's used for database migrations, seeding, etc.

+> Feel free to improve this guide if you find something that is missing or could be improved